Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 Let's break this down:

-* `:paths` tells Clojure where to look for our source files.
 * `:deps` is where we specify our dependencies, right now all we're depending on is Clojure 1.9.0.
 * `:aliases` is where we specify special overrides that we can apply with the `-A` argument to the CLI.
 * `:test` is the name of our alias, it adds the `test` directory to the paths list and `com.cognitect/test-runner` to the dependencies.